Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

 Half of all teens will be involved in a car crash before graduating from high school.
 Parental involvement doesn't end when a child gets a license.
 Teen drivers who continue to practice with their parents increase their chances of avoiding a crash.
 This report from the Governors Highway Safety Association offers more information.

 No state has laws strong enough to fully protect new teen drivers.
 Household rules about passengers, nighttime driving and cell phone use can fill gaps in state laws.
-A New Driver Deal outlines these rules.
-Learn more.
+The New Driver Deal outlines these rules.